richardbchua/richardbchua.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Richard Bryann Chua is an assistant professor of Computer Science at UP Manila, and a member (and founder) of the Security and Cryptography Group.
+His research interests are in algorithms, cryptography, complexity theory and computer security.
+He finished his BS Computer Science degree from UP Manila and MS Computer Science degree from UP Diliman.